 Crop rotation is key to minimize pest infestations, crop damage from diseases and to build healthy soil.
 I’ve covered why you need to plan for crop rotation in a separate post: Vegetable Crop Rotation: How To Increase Your Harvests

-5. Write in your Crops
+5. Write in your Veggie Crops on Your Plan

 Now finally you get to plan out your crops.
 Using your list of vegetables you will grow this year, start deciding where they will go and write in your crops.